Phạm Duy

-Life
+Biography

-Phạm Duy was born Phạm Duy Cẩn, on 5 October 1921, in Hanoi.
+Phạm Duy was born as Phạm Duy Cẩn, on 5 October 1921, in his house at the Hàng Thùng Street of Hanoi City, Tonkin, French Indochina.
 His father Phạm Duy Tốn was a progressive journalist and writer, and one of the earliest writers of European-style short stories.
 Phạm Duy Tốn was also one of the founders of the Tonkin Free School movement.
 Phạm Duy's father died when he was two, and he was raised largely by his older brother Phạm Duy Khiêm, whom he described as a strict and tyrannical figure.
 Phạm Duy Khiêm later became a professor and South Vietnam's ambassador to France, as well as a Francophone writer.

-He attended Thang Long High School where his teachers included Võ Nguyên Giáp.
-He then attended the College of Arts and the Ky Nghe Thuc Hanh Vocational College.
+He attended Thăng Long Primary School where his teachers included Trần Trọng Kim and Võ Nguyên Giáp.
+He then attended the Artistic College and the Practical Industry Vocational College.
 He taught himself music and studied in France in 1954-55 under Robert Lopez and as an unregistered student at the Institut de Musicologie in Paris.

-He started his musical career as a singer in the Duc Huy musical troupe, performing around the country in 1943–44.
+He started his musical career as a singer in the Đức Huy musical troupe, performing around the country in 1943–44.
 He then joined a musical cadre for the Viet Minh during their resistance against the French.
 He and the musician Văn Cao became great friends while there and they collaborated on some of their earliest songs together.
-He left the Viet Minh after 6 years for French-controlled Hanoi and subsequently moved south to Saigon after becoming disenchanted with their censorship.
+In May 1951, he left the Viet Minh after 6 years for the State of Vietnam-controlled Hanoi and subsequently moved south to Saigon after becoming disenchanted with their censorship.
 His work was subsequently banned in communist-controlled areas.
 In 1969 Đỗ Nhuận, a leading young North Vietnamese composer of revolutionary opera, singled out Phạm Duy's music as typical of reactionary music in the South.

 Exile and return to Vietnam

-After the fall of Saigon, Phạm Duy and his family moved to the United States where he settled in Midway City, California.
+After the collapse of the Republic of Vietnam, Phạm Duy and his family moved to the United States where he settled in Midway City, California.
 His music was banned in Vietnam between 1975 and 2005.
 However, his music continued to be performed and widely known both inside and outside Vietnam.
 He pursued a minstrel's life and appeared regularly all over the world to sing his new refugees' songs (tị nạn ca) and prisoners' songs (ngục ca), and songs derived from the poems of his friend Hoàng Cầm (which he termed Hoàng Cầm ca).

 Phạm Duy first returned to Vietnam for visits in 2000.
 In 2005, he announced that he and his son, the singer Duy Quang, would return permanently.
 His announced return was greeted with much fanfare in Vietnam, and the government began to ease restrictions on his work.
 To date, dozens of his songs have been allowed to circulate in Vietnam again.